On Lagrange multipliers of constrained optimization in Hilbert spaces: Introduction

 As an application of the essential Lagrange multiplier, we will consider the convergence of the multipliers generated by the classical ALM for the model problem (\ref{eq:sm_g}).
 Our results show some equivalence between the convergence of the multipliers and the existence of the essential Lagrange multiplier (see Theorem \ref{thm:ALM-ELM}).
 This indicates that the essential Lagrange multiplier is of fundamental importance in the application of Lagrange multipliers.

 The rest of the paper is organized as follows.
 In Section \ref{sec:general} a general optimization problem and the related variational inequalities are given, and some results of the surrogate model are also presented there, especially the proof of Theorem \ref{thm:sm_e}.
 A thorough discussion of the essential Lagrange multiplier and the proper Lagrange multiplier of the model problem (\ref{eq:sm_g}) is included in Section \ref{sec:ELM}.
+The essential Lagrange multiplier of the model problem (\ref{eq:sm_g}) always exists in finite-dimensional spaces, while this is not the case in the infinite-dimensional spaces.
 The results in this section also theoretically confirm the necessity of using asymptotic or approximate KKT systems (cf \cite{andreani2019sequential, borgens2020new, jeyakumar2003new, thibault1997sequential}) to give the optimality conditions of constrained optimization problems in infinite-dimensional spaces.
 Section \ref{sec:w-akkt} is devoted to some further applications of the W-AKKT system.
-We give an elementary proof of the existence of the proper Lagrange multiplier under Robinson's condition that is widely used in the theories and applications of optimization problems in both finite and infinite-dimensional spaces (cf. \cite{ito2008lagrange, mangasarian1967fritz, maurer1979first, robinson1976stability, zowe1979regularity}).
-An application of the theory to optimal control problems with pointwise constraints is given in Section \ref{sec:OCP}.
+We give an elementary proof of the existence of the proper Lagrange multiplier under a generalized Robinson's condition.
+Note that Robinson's condition (see (\ref{eq:RCQ})) is widely used in the theories and applications of optimization problems in both finite and infinite-dimensional spaces (cf. \cite{ito2008lagrange, mangasarian1967fritz, maurer1979first, robinson1976stability, zowe1979regularity}).
 The paper ends up with some concluding remarks in Section \ref{sec:con}.
 Details for the proof of Theorem \ref{thm:w-akkt} are provided in Appendix \ref{append:A}.